Raj Ghat and associated memorials: List of memorials

-The first memorial was dedicated to Mahatma Gandhi on the spot where his remains were cremated on 31 January 1948.
+The first memorial was dedicated to Mahatma Gandhi and sited on the spot where his remains were cremated on 31 January 1948.
 It consists of a black marble platform with an eternal flame at one end.
 A stone footpath leads to the walled enclosure that houses the memorial.
 Later the memorial complex was expanded to include several other samadhis for various leaders in the vicinity of Raj Ghat.
 The landscaping and planting of these memorials were originally performed by Alick Percy-Lancaster, Superintendent of Horticultural operations with the Government of India.

 In 2000, the government of India under Atal Bihari Vajpayee decided not to create separate memorials for different leaders as the existing memorials already occupied over 245 acres of prime land in Delhi.